-This event will launch the publication Debunking the Myth of ‘Debt-trap Diplomacy’: How Recipient Countries Shape China’s Belt and Road Initiative.
+This event launches the publication Debunking the Myth of ‘Debt-trap Diplomacy’: How Recipient Countries Shape China’s Belt and Road Initiative.

 Lee Jones, Reader in International Politics, Queen Mary University of London